stevecochrane/tailwindcss-logical/README.md

 If better browser support is required, you can use [PostCSS](https://postcss.org) to improve compatibility.
-If you take your output styles from Tailwind and run them through [postcss-logical](https://github.com/csstools/postcss-logical) and then [postcss-dir-pseudo-class](https://github.com/jonathantneal/postcss-dir-pseudo-class), your logical properties and values will be converted to pseudo-selectors that any browser can understand.
+If you take your output styles from Tailwind and run them through [postcss-logical](https://github.com/csstools/postcss-logical) and then [postcss-dir-pseudo-class](https://github.com/jonathantneal/postcss-dir-pseudo-class), your logical properties and values will be converted to attribute selectors that any browser can understand.

 ```css
 /* Default */